OpenGPTX/docs/DGX/dgx-create-sparksession.md

 It makes sense to use a tmp storage in your user folder.
 Simply create the folder and then you can configure spark to use that:
 ```
-mkdir /home/your-user/sparktmp
+mkdir ${HOME}/sparktmp

-    .config("spark.local.dir", "/home/your-user/sparktmp/") \
+    .config("spark.local.dir", "${HOME}/sparktmp/") \
 ```
 In case you need more than <1.8TB ("<" means possibly it can be up to 1.8 TB but the amount decreases when other users have some data somewhere on that disk) tmp storage, you can also switch to `/raid` which has up to 30 TB storage.
-For transperency, please create a directory fo your
+For transperency, please create a directory for you:
 ```
 mkdir /raid/your-user/sparktmp